Ana-Niko-byte/zenlist/README.md

 - An email authentication prompt for users who have just signed up.

-- Visual indication that the user is signed in (jumbotron + '_Your Workspaces_- tab in navigation bar).
+- Visual indication that the user is signed in (jumbotron + `Your Workspaces_- tab in navigation bar).

 ### Sign Out
 ---
 A page where the user may logout, using allauth Django.
 _Note: This is only displayed when the user is signed in._

-- Visual indication that the user has signed out (jumbotron + no '_Your Workspaces_' tab in navigation bar).
+- Visual indication that the user has signed out (jumbotron + no `Your Workspaces` tab in navigation bar).

 ## Scope of Application
 The application encompasses the following scope:

 - User Interaction

-Once registered and signed in, the user can access their Zenlist environments in the '_Your Workspaces_' tab.
-All tasks ('_To Do_', '_In Progress_', and '_Completed_') are visible in their respective status columns.
+Once registered and signed in, the user can access their Zenlist environments in the `Your Workspaces` tab.
+All tasks (`To Do`, `In Progress`, and `Completed`) are visible in their respective status columns.
 After selecting and entering a workspace, the user can add another task to the list via the form on the left-hand side.
 Here, they need to give a title, assign a category, a due date, a priority, and a brief can add a brief description (no more than 100 characters) of the task they wish to add.
 Once the task is submitted, the user may:
  - Open the task accordion (by clicking on it) to view the task details (due date, priority (colourful dot), and any associated notes).

  - Edit the task (using the form on the left-hand side of the page).
 The form will take on a different background colour to indicate a change in its behaviour.